grantcolley/dotnetwhat/README.md

 ## Overview

+The pillars of the .NET stack is the runtime, libraries and languages.

 .NET is known as [**managed**](https://learn.microsoft.com/en-us/dotnet/standard/managed-code) because it provides a runtime environment called the **Common Language Runtime ([CLR](https://learn.microsoft.com/en-us/dotnet/standard/clr))** to [**manage code execution**](https://learn.microsoft.com/en-us/dotnet/standard/managed-execution-process).
 The **[CLR](https://learn.microsoft.com/en-us/dotnet/standard/clr)** is a set of libraries for running .NET applications and is responsible for things like enforcing type safety and memory management.
 The **[CLR](https://learn.microsoft.com/en-us/dotnet/standard/clr)** also **Just In Time ([JIT](https://learn.microsoft.com/en-us/dotnet/standard/managed-execution-process#compiling_msil_to_native_code))** compiles managed code into native processor-specific code on demand at runtime.
 Only code that is used gets **[JIT](https://learn.microsoft.com/en-us/dotnet/standard/managed-execution-process#compiling_msil_to_native_code)** compiled to avoid wasting resources.

 .NET applications can be written in different languages and the language compiler must adhere to the rules laid out in the **Common Type System ([CTS](https://learn.microsoft.com/en-us/dotnet/standard/common-type-system))** and **Common Language Specification ([CLS](https://learn.microsoft.com/en-us/dotnet/standard/common-type-system))**.
 The **[CTS](https://learn.microsoft.com/en-us/dotnet/standard/common-type-system)** establishes a framework for cross language execution by defining rules all languages must follow when it comes to working with types.
 It also has a library containing the basic primitive types including char, bool, byte etc. The **[CTS](https://learn.microsoft.com/en-us/dotnet/standard/common-type-system)** also defines two main kinds of types that must be supported: value types and reference types.
 The **[CLS](https://learn.microsoft.com/en-us/dotnet/standard/common-type-system)** is a subset of the **[CTS](https://learn.microsoft.com/en-us/dotnet/standard/common-type-system)** and defines a set of common features needed by applications.